-- On the App info page, tap the Clear cache, then Force stop and then Disable buttons.
-If you see Uninstall updates option, let it uninstall and then and restart the app.
+- Then back to the app page and tap Force stop and Disable buttons.
+If you see Uninstall updates option, let it uninstall and then restart the app.
 Reboot your device and check if the error has gone.

-- If the issue still persists, open Settings> Apps> All> Google Play Store again and tap Clear data option.
+- If the issue still persists, open Settings> Apps> All> Google Play Store> Storage again and tap Clear data option.
 Reboot the phone and try again.

 Fix 3: Reset Your Google Account

-Do you still see “Unfortunately Google play store has stopped” issue?
+Do you still see “Unfortunately Google Play services has stopped” issue?
 There’s one more thing to try.

 - Now go back and launch the Google Play Store app.

 - Sign in with your Google account when prompted.

 Fix 4: Reinstall Google Play Services

 Sometimes, “Unfortunately Google Play services has stopped” error is caused by corrupted Google Play Services binaries.
 You can easily fix that by clearing app data from Settings> Apps> Google Play Services or by reinstalling the app.